 column to quickly see the team members working on each feature in an organized way.
 If we change the number in the

 column of our

-, it changes it in the master “Resource Allocation”
+, it changes it in the main “Resource Allocation”

 Resource Utilization by Person